 - Avoid rush.
 You can not increase the temperature to cook the beef jerky sooner.
 Instead, you’ll have to be patient with the process to create the texture and consistency you’re expecting from the beef jerky.

 - Don’t forget to remove extra spices after marinating the meat.
 Making the meat too juicy can make the process longer than you anticipated.

 - Avoid tasting the beef jerky before 4 hours in the dehydrator, or you’ll expose yourself to harmful bacteria.
 The optimal time to taste your beef jerky is 10 hours after it’s been inside the dehydrator.

-How Long Does Beef Jerky Take In a Dehydrator
+How Long Does Beef Jerky Take In A Dehydrator

 As I have already mentioned, beef jerky can take four to twelve hours to dehydrate in the dehydrator.
 There’s no specific time of when your beef jerky will be done.
-It depends on the recipe and the meat’s thickness.
+It depends on the beef jerky recipe and the meat’s thickness.

 However, the time will never be less than 4 hours.
 So never eat beef jerky before it’s been in the dehydrator for at least four hours.

 The average time after which you can taste and determine whether the beef jerky is done or not is ten hours.